-Ninety percent of HR professionals say they take immense pride in their work, but they’re stretched thin trying to meet their organizations’ needs, according to new research from SHRM.
-Inflation and its impact on their employer’s budget—especially on wages and hiring—continues to be their organizations’ overriding concern.
+Ninety percent of HR professionals say they take immense pride in their work, but they’re stretched thin trying to meet their organizations’ needs, according to research from SHRM.
+Inflation and its impact on their employer’s budget—especially on wages and hiring—are their organizations’ overriding concerns.

 In fact, 81 percent of HR professionals said maintaining employee morale and engagement was their top priority for 2024, and nearly 60 percent think their organizations were effective or very effective in fostering a civil, respectful workplace last year.